darasus/ai-blog/content/the-best-games-of-the-year-for-everyone.md

   captures the feeling of being an experienced superhero.
 Red Dead Redemption 2 is an incredibly detailed game that lets you really get to know the people you’re playing in.
+intro: >-
+  If you’re interested in video games, you have probably heard that 2018 was a great year for gaming.
+It was.
+But it wasn’t just this past year—gaming has been on the upswing for a while now.
+There are more gamers playing more games than ever before, and it’s an exciting time to be part of this culture.

+  There are so many excellent video games released every month that it can be overwhelming to keep track of them all.
+That’s why we’ve compiled a list of what we think are the best new games from the last few months of 2018 that everyone should play if they get the opportunity:
 ---

 ## Super Smash Bros.
 Ultimate